web email

 Approach: I pitched the idea of recognizing the accomplishment of graduates by sharing well-wishes through videos embedded on a video wall microsite, filterable by school.
 While we expected 100 videos, we ended up with over 1500 submissions.

-Solution: With so many videos, the page would have been impossible to load (100 was already pushing it).
-I created a solution where a screenshot of the video was created and placed on the page instead of the video itself—when the user clicks the thumbnail, it swaps the thumbnail out and loads the correct video through an iframe.
+Solution: With so many videos, the page would have been impossible to load.
+I created a solution by using screenshots of the videos instead of the video itself—when the user clicks the thumbnail, it swaps the thumbnail out and loads the correct video through an iframe.

-The video wall was well-recieved and created a memorable moment for graduates having to cope with such a mile such being restricted by the pandemic.
+The video wall was well-received and created a memorable moment for graduates having to cope with the restrictions imposed by the pandemic.

 Contributions: